Kitchen Extension Builders in Sydenham (SE26)

 Kitchen Extensions Tip for Sydenham Homeowners

 The hillside topography in Sydenham creates interesting foundation challenges.
-Properties on the slope often need stepped foundations that follow the garden gradient, which costs more than flat-site foundations but is standard practice here.
+Properties on the slope often need stepped foundations that follow the garden gradient, which is standard practice here.
 Some of the steeper gardens need retaining walls at the point where the extension meets the existing ground level.
-We price this based on the actual site conditions — a flat-site quote from a builder who hasn't visited won't be accurate for most Sydenham properties.
+We work this out from the actual site conditions.
+A flat-site assessment from a builder who hasn't visited won't be accurate for most Sydenham properties.

-Sydenham falls under Lewisham Council.
-Permitted development under Class A covers the standard 3-metre rear projection on a terrace and 4 metres on a semi or detached.
+Permitted development under Class A covers a standard 3-metre rear projection on a terrace and 4 metres on a semi or detached.
 The Larger Home Extension prior approval process covers 4-6 metre projections on terraces and 4-8 metres on semis or detached, with an 8-week neighbour consultation.
-Larger projects need full planning at £206.
+Larger projects need full planning.
 Lewisham typically determines applications in 8-10 weeks.
-We submit a Lawful Development Certificate (£103, 6-8 weeks at Lewisham) on permitted development projects for written confirmation, which protects the property at sale time.
-Lewisham has Article 4 directions in some Sydenham streets that remove specific permitted development rights.
-They mainly affect front-of-property changes (cladding, window replacement, front-facing alterations) and rarely affect rear extensions, but we verify the planning status of each property before quoting.
+We submit a Lawful Development Certificate (£129, 6-8 weeks at Lewisham) on permitted development projects for written confirmation, which protects the property at sale time.
+Lewisham has Article 4 directions in some Sydenham streets that remove specific permitted development rights, mainly affecting front-of-property changes and rarely rear extensions, but we verify the planning status of each property before quoting.
 A Sydenham kitchen extension involves 13-16 trades over 12-18 weeks: demolition, foundations and any retaining walls, drainage, structural steel, brick and block, roofing, glazing, plastering, electrics (NICEIC to BS 7671), plumbing, gas (Gas Safe), kitchen fitting, tiling, flooring, painting.
-We assign one project manager from survey through handover with photo updates throughout the build.
-Fixed-price contracts cover labour, materials, structural engineer calculations (£800-£1,500 for stepped foundation and retaining wall design), Building Control fees (£400-£700 at Lewisham), FENSA glazing registration, party wall surveyor coordination, trial hole investigation, conservation area applications where relevant, and the Lawful Development Certificate or planning fee.
-Building Control inspections happen at foundation, retaining wall, DPC, drainage, structural steel, insulation (Part L: U-value 0.18 W/m²K for new walls and roof), and completion.
-Glazing is FENSA-registered.
-Roof construction is warm-roof with 150mm PIR insulation and EPDM membrane.
-Roof lanterns from Korniche or Glazing Vision are standard.
-Hillside-aspect properties suit large roof lanterns positioned to capture afternoon light onto the new kitchen island.
-Our office on Limes Avenue is 10 minutes from any Sydenham property.
+We assign one project manager from survey through handover with photo updates throughout.
+Fixed-price contracts cover labour, materials, structural engineer calculations, Building Control fees at Lewisham, FENSA glazing registration, party wall surveyor coordination, trial hole investigation, conservation area applications where relevant, and the Lawful Development Certificate or planning fee.
+Building Control inspections happen at foundation, retaining wall, DPC, drainage, structural steel, insulation (Part L: U-value 0.18 W/m²K), and completion.
+Our office on Limes Avenue is 10 minutes from any SE26 property.

 Kitchen Extensions in Sydenham: What's Included